deeplearningt10/mnist-mlp-vs-cnn/README.md

 2. Upload this notebook or copy its cells.
 3. **Run all cells** (or **Save Version → Save & Run All** on Kaggle).

+YOU CAN SEE OUR WORK ON KAGGLE : https://www.kaggle.com/code/deeplearningt10/deep-learning-fcb